vsdp/vsdp-2020/README.md

 ## Prerequisites

-VSDP requires one of the abovementioned approximate solvers and the [interval toolbox "INTLAB"](http://www.ti3.tuhh.de/rump/intlab) in version 9 or higher.
+VSDP requires one of the aforementioned approximate solvers and the [interval toolbox "INTLAB"](http://www.ti3.tuhh.de/rump/intlab) in version 9 or higher.